-This painting I have made especially for the exhibition 'Along Your Street' which took place at Byard Art on King's Parade from 31 May to 1 July.
+This painting I made especially for the exhibition 'Along Your Street' which took place at Byard Art on King's Parade from 31 May to 1 July 2018.
 The view is one of the most popular tourist stops and I have turned the grass into a magical patchwork of tiny flowers.

 The Backs in Cambridge is a stretch of land that runs along the back of the riverside colleges alongside the river Cam.
 The name 'the Backs' refers to the backs of the colleges.
 Several famous bridges cross the river including the Mathematical Bridge and the Bridge of Sighs.